Zamundaaa/Zamundaaa.github.io/_posts/2024-04-05-explicit-sync.md

 While there may be some special cases where implicit sync between app and compositor was the bottleneck before, you're unlikely to notice the individual difference between implicit and explicit sync at all.

 # Why the big fuzz then?
-If we already have "explicit sync through a backdoor", and explicit sync doesn't bring major performance improvements for everyone, why is it such big news then?
+If we already have most of the compositor-side problems with implicit sync solved, and explicit sync doesn't bring major performance improvements for everyone, why is it such big news then?

 The answer is simple: The proprietary NVidia driver doesn't support implicit sync at all, and neither commonly used compositors nor the NVidia driver support the first explicit sync protocol, which means on Wayland you get significant flickering and frame pacing issues.
 The driver also ships with some workarounds, but they don't exactly *fix* the problem either:
 - it delays Wayland commits until rendering is completed, but it goes against how graphics APIs work on Wayland and can cause serious issues, even crash apps in extreme cases